machingclee/machingclee.github.io/static/media/393-backend-envs.7ea82665.md

 into local file called `.env.local`.

-That means whenever we want to debug/develop in `dev` environement, we simply `yarn env:pull:dev` and starts our task.
+That means whenever we want to debug/develop in `dev` environement, we simply `yarn env:pull:dev` and start our task.

 The same can be applied to backend and in the sequel we explain an approach applicable to both express and spring boot application.